 First, you must first pass a written driver theory test before applying for a learner permit.
 Then, you’ll need to take a course in Essential Driver Training, which requires at least 12 hours of training.
 Once you’ve completed these lessons and have had your learner permit for at least six months, you can sit your driving test.
 If you pass, you can then apply for a full Irish driving licence.

 Vehicle tax and insurance

-The motor tax rate you pay will depend on the age of your vehicle.
+The motor tax rate you pay depends on the age of your car.
 Vehicles built before July 2008 are assessed on the size of their engines.
 Those built after that date are assessed on their CO2 emissions – the more your car emits, the more it will cost you.

 Annual motor tax rates can range from €120 right up to €2,350.
 So, when buying a car, it’s worth checking what tax band each vehicle falls into.
 Over time, purchasing a newer, well-serviced car will pay off.
 Most car selling sites include it alongside the car’s specifications.
 Once you’ve got a new set of wheels, you can tax your vehicle online.